Availity/availity-workflow/docs/source/tutorial/deploy.md

 If you have made it this far then you must mean business.
 The application must have 100% test coverage and ready to be deployed on a Friday afternoon to production. 😉

-In all seriousness let's start on how to get your application in a deploy ready state.
+In all seriousness, let's start on how to get your application in a deploy ready state.

 ## Running the Build Script